toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/01-Moving-Pallets/Creating And Moving Pallets.md

 ## Delete A Pallet 🗑️

-Deleting a pallet removes it from the system permanently and should users should take precaution when deleting a pallet:warning:.
+Deleting a pallet removes it from the system permanently and users should take extra precaution when deleting a pallet:warning:.
 If the user is certain, these basic steps can be used to delete a pallet:

 ### 1. Select A Pallet